sostenibilidad-unam/tlabs/Q_methodology/README.md

 ***Table 1.
 Q-sort factor loadings for Q-methodology T0.***

 _Factor loadings for Q-sorts indicates the relationship between each Q-sort and component or factor.
-Factors result in the meta-narratives described below.
-Italic numbers (>0.5) are the Q-sorts (rows) associated with that factor (columns)._
+Factors are interpreted as the meta-narratives described below.
+Italic numbers (>0.5) are the Q-sorts (rows) significantly loaded into a factor (columns)._

 |Participants	 |Factor 1	 |Factor 2	 |Factor 3	 |Factor 4  |
 |---------------|-------|-------|-------|------|